aws-samples/dms-cdk/README.md

     ```

 3. VPC endpoints for DMS, Secrets Manager.
 This ensures traffic is routed via AWS backbone and provides additional security.
-(Optional).
 To check the VPC endpoint run the command below and check for json output for service name like 'com.amazonaws.<aws-region>.dms' and 'com.amazonaws.<aws-region>.secretsmanager'

     ```
       aws ec2 describe-vpc-endpoints | grep dms